sotpapathe/NeuroticNetwork/README.md

 # NeuroticNetwork
-Neural network simulator by Alex Tsonis and Sotiris Papatheodorou
+Neural network simulator by Alexandros Tsonis and Sotiris Papatheodorou